Zof-R/EonSharp/README.md

     //Default constructor uses testnet address, this default will change at mainnet launch. var eonClient = new EonClient();

+    //As HttpTransportLogger was injected in the object graph for type ITransportContext
-    var logger = m_eonClient.TransportContext as EonSharp.Logging.ILog;
+    //and it implements ILog we can cast the TransportContext instance to ILog var logger = m_eonClient.TransportContext as EonSharp.Logging.ILog;
     logger.LogChanged += (s, e) => Console.WriteLine(e.ToString());